Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Accommodation in Melide

 If you are planning to stay the night in Melide there are so many albergues as the French Way participates in the need for beds.
 If you turn at the first right after the plaza above and onto the Rúa San Antonio, you will encounter the giant municipal Albergue de Peregrinos de Melide several blocks later.
-This is truly an albergue street as you will walk by three additional private albergues on the way to the municipal, the Albergue Vilela, the Albergue San Antón and the Albergue O Apalpador.
+This is truly an albergue street as you will walk by two additional private albergues on the way to the municipal, the Albergue San Antón and the Albergue O Apalpador.
 There is also a pension along the way, the Chiquitín Melide (+34 981 81 53 33).

 Reflections on Day Eleven, Camino Primitivo, Final Steps